sfox33/ITCS-6160-ACME-Bus-Rides/README.md

   * ##### TripDriverInfo

   When trying to see what drivers are available for a new trip, all of the drivers of a set bus type along with the dates they are away on trips are needed for comparison.
-The TripDriverInfo view gathers all of the trip data plus the bus type of the associated driver for this comparison.
+The TripDriverInfo view gathers all of the bus drivers and the trip data each driver is assigned to for this comparison.
   ```
   CREATE VIEW TripDriverInfo AS
     SELECT Trip.tripId, Trip.miles, Trip.price, Trip.numPassengers, Trip.beginDate, Trip.endDate, Trip.originAddress, Trip.destAddress, Trip.TripType, BusDriver.driverID, BusDriver.busType